jinjei/CS180TeamProject/README.md

 ### Data Persistence
 - Ensures that all user data, including registration information, friend lists, and block lists, are maintained between sessions without loss.

+### Messaging System
+- **Direct Messaging**: Fully implemented feature allowing users to send private messages to other users.
+- **Unique "Send All"**: Users can send messages to all users of the application, similar to public notifications.
+This feature was implemented as an innovative addition beyond the project requirements.

 ## Extra Credit Features

 ### User Profile Customization